0. Introduction

 8. Predicate Constraints

-Predicate Constraints sound fancy, but they're pretty straight forward.
-Basically
+Predicate Constraints sound fancy, but they're pretty straight

-values such as (name ?n&ryjo)
+exact matches for values such as (name ?n&ryjo).

-.
-Predicate Conditions allow us to
+Predicate Conditions allow us to perform a function on the value to

-perform a function on the value to determine if it matches.
+determine if it matches.

 In our code example for this chapter, we write a basic Rule that describes a rule that allows entry into a bar.
 In the United States of America, we require a person to be 21 years of age or older.
 If they are under 21 years of age, they are not allowed into a bar.

-Note the familiar form of ?variable&
+Note the familiar form of ?variable&.
+We use the

-) to signify that ?variable
+and symbol here (&) to signify that

-certain criteria.
-This allows us to read this as "the age of a person and it is
+read this as "the age of a person and it is greater than or equal to

-greater than or equal to 21" in the allow-entry-to-bar
+21" in the allow-entry-to-bar Rule.

 Also note that we make use of 2 different Facts in Working Memory to